awsdocs/amazon-dynamodb-developer-guide/doc_source/specifying-conditions.md

 ```

 **Note**
-The policy takes an *allow list* \(sometimes known as *whitelist*\) approach, which allows access to a named set of attributes\.
+The policy takes an *allow list* approach, which allows access to a named set of attributes\.
 You can write an equivalent policy that denies access to other attributes instead\.
-We don't recommend this *deny list* \(or *blacklist*\) approach\.
-Users can determine the names of these denied attributes by repeatedly issuing requests for all possible attribute names, eventually finding an attribute that they aren't allowed to access\.
-To avoid this, follow the *principle of least privilege*, as explained in Wikipedia at [http://en\.wikipedia\.org/wiki/Principle\_of\_least\_privilege](http://en.wikipedia.org/wiki/Principle_of_least_privilege), and use an *allow list* approach to enumerate all of the allowed values, rather than specifying the denied attributes\.
+We don't recommend this *deny list* approach\.
+Users can determine the names of these denied attributes by follow the *principle of least privilege*, as explained in Wikipedia at [http://en\.wikipedia\.org/wiki/Principle\_of\_least\_privilege](http://en.wikipedia.org/wiki/Principle_of_least_privilege), and use an *allow list* approach to enumerate all of the allowed values, rather than specifying the denied attributes\.

 This policy doesn't permit `PutItem`, `DeleteItem`, or `BatchWriteItem`\.
 These actions always replace the entire previous item, which would allow users to delete the previous values for attributes that they are not allowed to access\.